Soumyadxxp/BANK_EMI_CALCULATOR/README.md

 ---

-## Libraries Used

-- Tailwind CSS
-- Chart.js
-- jsPDF
-- SheetJS (XLSX)

----

 ## Browser Compatibility

-This application works on all modern web browsers, including:
+This application is compatible with all modern web browsers, including:

 - Google Chrome
 - Microsoft Edge